bangjii/esp8266-wifi-dynamic/README.md

 example:
   save(Redmi,12345678)
 ```
 without quote or double quote, and dont use space between SSID(comma)pasword.
+After saving new connection reset or restart board esp8266.

 To erase existing SSID and password you can using this command :

 ```